web-work-tools/web-work-tools.github.io/_posts/2019-02-25-github-pages-extended-resources.md

 ---
-layout: post
+layout: page
 title: "GitHub Pages-Extended Resources"
-description: "Publishing a Website via GitHub pages is free, and easy.
+teaser: "Publishing a Website via GitHub pages is free, and easy.
 Everything you need to publish in one place."
 tags: [jekyll, github-pages, resources, web-publishing]
 modified: 2019-06-16T15:59:13-23:00
 permalink: /github-pages-extended-resources/